SSWConsulting/SSW.Rules.Content/rules/seek-clarification-via-phone/rule.md

     url: https://www.ssw.com.au/people/jonty-gardner
 related:
   - as-per-our-conversation-emails
+  - add-context-reasoning-to-emails
-redirects: []
+redirects:
+  - do-you-seek-clarification-via-the-telephone-first
 created: 2009-03-25T05:31:48.000Z
 archivedreason: null
 guid: 03f728f0-9624-43e2-ad04-bbd2735c53ec

 ---
-Sometimes you send an email and get a response saying it's too cryptic.
-That's why it's important to [add context and reasoning to an email](/do-you-add-context-reasoning-to-your-emails)

-Other times, you get the cryptic email and think, "what on earth!".
-In that case, a quick call on Teams or a phone call can solve most of your troubles.
+Sometimes you get a cryptic email and think... _"what on earth!?"_.
+In those cases, a quick call (on Teams or a phone) can solve most of your troubles.

 We've all received a cryptic email at some point.
-Don't just reply saying "I don't understand".
+Replying _"I don't understand"_ is not productive.
 Call the person who sent the email instead.
 Chances are if the sender of the task couldn't explain the task well enough the first time, it's likely a voice conversation is needed to clarify the issue.

 <!--endintro-->